Save

 Medulla is an ___, what does it do? an extension of your spinal cord Coordinates heart rate, circulation, respiration

 Forebrain controls what?
 Includes what?
-Controls complex cognitive, emotional sensory and motor functions, includes the Thalamus, Hypothalamus, Hippocampus, Amygdala, Basal Ganglia, Cerebral Cortex
+Controls complex cognitive, emotional sensory and motor functions, located under the Cerebral Cortex and includes subcortical structures like the Thalamus, Hypothalamus, Hippocampus, Amygdala, Basal Ganglia,

 Thalamus Receives and transmits information from the senses to the cerebral cortex